chef/chef-web-docs/chef_master/source/api_automate.rst

 /compliance/stats/summary
 -------------------------
-Get the latest scan data for all nodes (or nodes that match `Filters`_), then give summary including number of nodes, environments, platforms and profiles, give a pass or failed status, the duration and earliest scan start_time
+Get the latest scan data for all nodes (or nodes that match `Filters`_), then provide summary including number of nodes, environments, platforms and profiles, the pass or failed status, duration, and earliest scan start_time.

 The endpoint has the following methods: ``GET``.